Contactless and dormant assets

 - Where available, the last name, first name, date of birth and nationality of the customer (in exceptional cases the account or savings book number) will be published, as well as the last known place of residence or domicile.
 This applies to all types of assets, including safe-deposit boxes.

 - The same applies for companies or other legal persons (naturally without first name and date of birth).
 This makes it possible for anyone, and therefore also for persons who do not have concrete information regarding the existence of a dormant Swiss bank account, to individually verify the existence of published dormant assets, and to do so free of charge, at any time and from anywhere.

 - Claims can be submitted at https://www.dormantaccounts.ch by means of an online form.
 This is then automatically sent to the bank in question for processing.
 The Swiss Banking Ombudsman serves as a point of contact in the event that a person wishes to submit a claim by post or has further questions.
 Processing of the claim by the bank can result in the re-establishment of customer contact.
 In this case, the assets are no longer deemed dormant, and the authorised person may dispose freely of such.

 - If there is no response to publication on the website after the specified publication period has elapsed, the assets must be transferred to the federal government by law.
 The rights of the customers then become null and void.

-- According to the new guidelines, the banks must publish these assets on the website at least once annually.
+According to the guidelines, the banks must publish these assets on the website at least once annually.